agrc/wfrc-wasatch-choice/README.md

 ### `about.json`

 This file contains the content that will show up in the about widget (left side panel).
 It is loaded separately due to it's large size.
-The property names of the root object correspond to the tab ids in `config.json`.
+The property names of the root object correspond to the `mapInfos` keys in `config.json`.

 ```json
 {